The insider advice on this page is from one of Wendy’s Trusted Travel Experts for Greece: Christos Stergiou of TrueGreece.

 Staying in Fira.
 It has the largest variety of shopping and dining options on the island, but it’s the most heavily trafficked area of Santorini, and its narrow alleyways easily become congested, especially during the peak months of July and August.
 Have a meal or two in Fira, but base yourself elsewhere on the island.

 The prehistoric settlement of Akrotiri should be on every visitor’s list—but rarely is.
 It’s one of the most important prehistoric settlements in all of Greece and sometimes called the Pompeii of the Aegean, since Akrotiri was buried under massive layers of volcanic ash for thousands of years until excavations starting bringing the settlement back to life.
-It’s well worth the five-euro ticket!
+It’s well worth the small price!

 Sharing a glass of Santorini’s signature Assyritkio wine with one of Greece’s leading vintners and learning a few secrets of the trade in the process.
 Paris Sigalas, a mathematician turned winemaker, experimented with his first bottles in his family’s wine cave on the island.
 A few decades later and his winery, Domaine Sigalas, has won numerous international awards for its mineral-rich whites.
 Although wine tastings at Domaine Sigalas are a frequent occurrence, you’ll need to make special arrangements with TrueGreece in advance in order to meet Paris Sigalas.